andrasq/node-docs/elastic-pipes.md

 Consuming the journal

-- if journal.old exists, process it
+- if journal.old exists, process it, else
-- rename journal to journal.old
+- rename journal to journal.old.
+The appenders will create a new journal if the old one disappears, and they check every .05 seconds.
 - wait .05 seconds for write activity to cease.
-After .05 seconds the appenders will all have switched to writing the new journal
+After .05 seconds the appenders will all have reopened a new journal file by the original filename
+- assert a write lock.
+The write lock will be granted when the current write in progress (if any) finishes.
 - read each newline-terminated line from journal.old
   - deserialize the data
   - process